 Note: All dates are submission/postmark dates.
-Applications for Regular Decision may be submitted after the deadline dates.
-However, Westmont cannot guarantee that they will be given the same consideration as those submitted on time.
-After these dates, the Office of Admission will process applications on a space available basis.
+Applications for Regular Decision may be submitted after the deadline dates, but Westmont can't guarantee they'll be given the same consideration as those submitted on time.
+After these dates, the Office of Admissions will process applications on a space available basis.
 Mail all application materials to: